geoschem/HEMCO/docs/source/config/hemco-config.rst

     example, to use the lowest 5 levels of the input data only, set :option:`SrcDim` to :literal:`xy5`.
 This will place the lowest 5 levels of the input  data into HEMCO levels 1 to 5.
-To use the topmost  5 levels of the input data, set :opton:`SrcDim` to :literal:``xy-5`.
+To use the topmost  5 levels of the input data, set :option:`SrcDim` to :literal:`xy-5`.
 The minus sign will force the vertical  axis to be flipped, i.e. the 5 topmost levels will be placed into HEMCO levels 1 to 5 (in reversed order, so that the topmost level of the input data will be placed in HEMCO lev el 1, etc.).